SabreTools/MPF/CHANGELIST.md

 - Remove some message boxes from MainViewModel
 - Remove more Windows from MainViewModel
 - Fix null reference exception in disc type
+- Detected type and selected type are different

 ### 2.6.6 (2023-10-04)